Saif2024C/INA219A-sensor-code/README.md

 - [Author](#author)

 ---
+## Overview
+This repository contains two programs:

+1. **Streaming_Serial_Data**: A Jupyter Notebook to stream serial data.
+2. **currentINA219.ino**: An Arduino sketch that reads current data from the INA219 sensor and sends it via serial communication.
 ## Project Features
 - Real-time current measurement using the **INA219 sensor**.
 - Data transmission through serial communication.